aydinschwa/Recall-AI-Demo/README.md

 npm run dev
 ```

-Navigate to `localhost:3000` to view the entry point for the app.
+Navigate to `localhost:3000` in your browser to view the entry point for the app.

+## Potential Extensions

+1. **Improve Context for JamieBot**: Pass the entire transcript of the conversation once the bot has been triggered.
+Having more context will allow JamieBot to understand more about the direction of the conversation and make more relevant searches.
+This can be achieved using the [Get Bot Transcript](https://docs.recall.ai/reference/bot_transcript_list) API call.

+2. **Monitor Chat for Invocations**: Allow JamieBot to be invoked via voice or text.
+This extension would make JamieBot more versatile and user-friendly.
+This can be achieved using the [Receiving Chat Messages](https://docs.recall.ai/docs/receiving-chat-messages) endpoint.

+3. **Enhance Search Capabilities**: Improve JamieBot's search capabilities by enabling it to search [Wikipedia](https://www.npmjs.com/package/wikipedia) or [Google](https://www.npmjs.com/package/googleapis).
+This would broaden the range of information JamieBot can provide, making it more useful.